bakhtos/PANNs/README.md

 ```
 ## Inference

-It is possible to produce a file with events for a given dataset inferred
+It is possible to produce a file with strong labels for a given dataset
+inferred
 from the trained model in the same format as files in [dataset](dataset)
 using [panns.inference](panns/inference.py).
 For that a checkpoint of the trained model is needed